Yesharah Society: Beginnings

-The "Y" Missionary Women Constitution
+Y Missionary Women constitution

 After Harris's announcement, the "lady missionaries" acted on their own before the Y.D.D was dissolved.
 In December 1928, returned sister missionaries of the Y.D.D invited other female missionaries to meet with them at the home of Amanda Inez Knight Allen, who held the prominent position of being the first single sister missionary for the LDS Church.
 There, under the direction of Barbara Maughn Roskelly, this group of women formed the "Y Missionary Women" group, electing Allen as the first president.
-Some of the initial members of the "Y Missionary Women" included, along with Allen and Knight, Elizabeth Souter, Georgia Maesar, Anna Boss Hart, Alice Louise Reynolds, and others.
-In the earliest years of the group there were approximately 40 members.
-Out of these 40 initial members, 34 were single and only six were married.
-Although the "Y Missionary Women" reorganized itself before the Y.D.D. could vote to exclude them, it was not something that the Y.D.D. women originally wanted to do.
-Re-organization was something that they fought against, and it would remain a bitter memory for the Yesharah Society even into the late 1950s.
+Some of the initial members of the Y Missionary Women included, along with Allen and Knight, Elizabeth Souter, Georgia Maesar, Anna Boss Hart, Alice Louise Reynolds, and others.
+In the earliest years of the group there were approximately 40 members, of whom 34 were single and six were married.
+Although the Y Missionary Women reorganized itself before the Y.D.D. could vote to exclude them, it was not something that the Y.D.D. women originally wanted to do; they fought against reorganization, and it would remain a bitter memory for the Yesharah Society even into the late 1950s.